garuda-linux/infrastructure-nix/README.md

 nix develop # The intended way to use the devshell
 ```

 To enable flakes and the direct usage of `nix develop` follow this [wiki article](https://nixos.wiki/wiki/Flakes#Other_Distros:_Without_Home-Manager).
-After running `nix develop`, new commands are available to perform the following actions:
+After running either command, new commands are available to perform the following actions:

 ```sh
 [infra-nix]